RUC-NLPIR/FlashRAG-Paddle/docs/reproduce_experiment.md

 - Additional Step3: Fill in the embedding model path in the `model_path` of the `skr` function
 - Additional Step4: Fill in the training data path in the `training_data_path` of the `skr` function

-#### Self-RAG

-This method requires using a trained model and currently only supports running in the `vllm` framework.

-- Additional Step1: Download the Self-RAG model (from [7B model](https://huggingface.co/selfrag/selfrag_llama2_7b), [13B model](https://huggingface.co/selfrag/selfrag_llama2_13b))
-- Additional Step2: Modify the `generator_model_path` in the `selfrag` function.

-#### Spring
-This method requires a virtual token embedding file and currently only supports running in the `hf` framework.

-- Additional Step1: Download virtual token embedding file from [official repo](https://huggingface.co/yutaozhu94/SPRING)
-- Additional Step2: Modify the `token_embedding_path` in the `spring` function.

-#### Adaptive-RAG

-This method requires a classifier to classify the query.
-Since the author did not provide an official checkpoint, we used a checkpoint trained by others on Huggingface for the experiment (which may result in inconsistent results).

-If the official open-source checkpoint is released in the future, we will update the experimental results.

-- Additional Step1: Download classifier model from huggingface repo (**not official**): [illuminoplanet/combined_flan_t5_xl_classifier](https://huggingface.co/illuminoplanet/combined_flan_t5_xl_classifier)
-- Additional Step2: Modify the `model_path` in `adaptive` function.

 ### 3. Run methods